Salary packaging Portable Electronic Devices (PEDs)

-PEDs are primarily battery powered portable devices.
-Eligible PED’s are laptops, tablets and smartphones that you have purchased primarily for work purposes.
-Desk top computers are not eligible.
+Portable Electronic Devices are primarily battery-powered portable devices.
+Eligible PEDs are laptops, tablets and smartphones that you have purchased primarily for work purposes.
+Desktop computers are not eligible.

-- is easily portable and designed for use away from an office environment
+- easily portable and designed for use away from an office environment

-- can operate without an external power supply
+- able to be operated without an external power supply

 - designed as a complete unit

 Please note: For taxation purposes, only ONE Portable Electronic Device is claimable per FBT year 01/04 to 31/03.

 - Salary sacrifice tax benefit: $800

 - SAVING YOU: $981.82